November 30, 2023Vehicle manufacturing company uses 3D scanners to increase design quality and optimize engineering times See the article

 All industries need to think ahead and build better products as fast as possible.
-On the other hand, they have to make sure the components are in conformity with the original design intent of high-quality standards to avoid any safety issues.
-We could divide the product development of a component in three steps: design, manufacturing, and finally quality control.
+On the other hand, they have to make sure the components are in compliance with the original design intent of high-quality standards to avoid any safety issues.
+We could break down the product development of a component in three steps: design, manufacturing, and finally quality control.

 For a new product, it all starts with the design.
-Sketches and mockups are made, then a first CAD model is created to build the first prototype.
-When the part enters manufacturing, tooling is made and maintained to ensure quality over time.
-Manufacturing is closely related to quality control.
-First article inspection lets the manufacturer take multiple measurements of the first part produced to verify it matches the original 3D model.
+Sketches and mockups are made.
+Then a CAD model is created to build the first prototype.
+First article inspection (FAI) lets the manufacturer take multiple measurements of the first part produced to verify that it matches the original 3D model.
 If it doesn’t, it goes back to design or manufacturing, depending on the root cause.

 This whole process is as relevant for aftermarket manufacturers in any industry.
 If you are working in aftermarket industries with existing products that need to replace a component or customize it, you will need to use reverse engineering.
 It will allow you to get dimensions from the original product to ensure your new product will perfectly fit.

 What are your main issues regarding

 Wherever you are in the process, you need to deal with different challenges in the best way possible to optimize productivity at all steps.
 This is where 3D scanning comes in handy.
 Portable 3D scanners are now becoming a must-have for anyone looking to make the best products at minimal cost and within a limited timeframe.
 Portable 3D scanning technology can be used for different applications in any product lifecycle management process and by anyone, regardless of their experience with 3D technology.

 During product development, designers usually need to create or recreate complex shapes in CAD software